Coneja-Chibi/CarrotKernel/README.md

 ## 🎉 Credits & Acknowledgments

-CarrotKernel builds upon the foundation laid by **BunnyMoTags (depreciated extension)** - we're grateful for the innovation and community that made this possible.
+CarrotKernel builds upon the foundation laid by **BunnyMoTags** - we're grateful for the innovation and community that made this possible.
 This is a spiritual successor, designed to push character consistency tracking into the future while honoring what came before.

 **Special thanks to:**
 - The SillyTavern development team
+- BunnyMoTags original creators
+- The AI roleplaying community
 - Beta testers and feedback providers

 ---